quendl/pentary/README.md

 # 🤖 Pentary
-Glups connection to the Discord world!
+Quendls connection to the Discord world!

 Helps user with a FAQ based command system to find everything they need/are looking for.